mia-platform/documentation/docs/business_suite/backoffice/components/buttons.md

   currentUser: ..., // data relative to the current user.
   selectedData: ..., // currently selected data.
 Requires `bulkButton` property to be true.
-  context: ... // extra context set by mounting component }
+  context: ... // extra context set by mounting component
+  selectedParents: ... // history of parents through which the user has navigated to get to the current view }
 ```
 which allows for dynamic configurations through [handlebars syntax](https://handlebarsjs.com/guide/expressions.html).